 Pylon Public Company Limited is a public limited company listed on the Stock Exchange of Thailand which was incorporated and is domiciled in Thailand.
-The address of its head office is 170/15 Soi Sammit (Sukhumvit 16), Rachadapisektadmai Rd., Klongtoey Sub-district, Klongtoey District, Bangkok 10110 and its branch is 252 SPE Tower 14th Floor, Phahonyothin Rd., Samsen Nai Sub-district, Phaya Thai District, Bangkok 10400.
+The address of its head office is 252 SPE Tower 14th Floor, Phahonyothin Rd., Samsen Nai Sub-district, Phaya Thai District, Bangkok 10400.